 which would usually be held, and determined by central government, are transferred to local authorities, such as Cornwall Council.

-Why are we considering a new devolution deal now?
+Why did we negotiate a new devolution deal?

 Cornwall was the first rural area of the country to negotiate one of the first devolution deals with Government in 2015.

-Cornwall has delivered the deal over the past seven years, which has brought many benefits to residents and local communities.
+Cornwall has delivered the deal over the past seven years.
+This has brought many benefits to residents and local communities.

 - better transport

 You can view these benefits in more detail in the Cornwall Devolution Impact Report.

 Read the Cornwall Devolution Deal Impact ReportIn 2021 the Government announced that new devolution deals (so called “County Deals”) would be negotiated with non-metropolitan areas as part of its Levelling Up agenda.

 The Government’s intention is to enable places like Cornwall to benefit from the same powers that have already been devolved to metropolitan areas.